 Overture by Boom

 The business-class only jet promises to cut journey times almost in half, with a flight from New York to London taking just 3.5 hours.
 In addition to industry-leading speeds, Overture will also lead the way in sustainability with a commitment to maximizing fuel efficiency, minimizing noise, and ensuring that its engines can accommodate sustainable aviation fuels (SAF).
-With the demonstrator unveiled earlier this year, Boom is hoping to fly Overture for the first time in 2021.
+With the demonstrator unveiled in 2020, Boom is hoping to fly Overture for the first time in 2026.

 [See also: Why Private Jets Are Cheaper Than You May Think]